Route 53 Resolver provides automatic DNS resolution within the VPC. It can help resolve DNS queries between VPCs and on-premises networks.

 By default, Resolver answers DNS queries for VPC domain names such as domain names for EC2 instances or ELB load balancers.

-DNS resolution between AWS VPC and on-premises network can be configured over a Direct Connect or VPN connection
+DNS resolution between VPC and on-premises network can be configured over a Direct Connect or VPN connection.

 Route 53 Resolver is regional.

 To use inbound or outbound forwarding, create a Resolver endpoint in the VPC.

 As part of the definition of an endpoint, specify the IP addresses to forward inbound DNS queries to or the IP addresses that outbound queries originate from.
 For each IP address specified, Resolver automatically creates a VPC elastic network interface.

 Inbound Endpoint – Forward DNS queries from resolvers on your network to AWS

 DNS resolvers on the on-premises networks can forward DNS queries to Resolver in a specified VPC.